ilia10000/ilia10000.github.io/_pages/about.md

 I'm a Faculty Fellow/Assistant Professor at the NYU Center for Data Science.

-Before that, I was a postdoc in the CoCoSci Lab at Princeton University supervised by Dr. Tom Griffiths.
+Before that, I was a postdoc in the CoCoSci Lab at Princeton University supervised by Dr. Tom Griffiths and a visiting researcher at MIT BCS.

 And before that, I did my PhD in Statistics at the University of Waterloo where I defended my thesis on 'Learning From Almost No Data' supervised by Dr. Matthias Schonlau.